 Former UN Secretary General Ban Ki Moon

 Move Humanity aims to close the financing gap in Low Income Countries (LICs) by mobilizing greater funding from the philanthropic sector.
+For those who do not, Move Humanity will urge national governments to implement an SDG wealth tax of 1% of individual net worth on the worlds billionaires to raise critical funds to meet urgent SDG needs.
 Achieving the SDGs will require rapid mobilization of financial resources from all sectors of the global economy.

 Estimates suggest that an incremental investment of $2-3 trillion per year will be necessary to achieve the goals.
 For the poorest countries, the financing gap for critical expenditures is much smaller, estimated at $300-$400 billion per year.
 If business-as-usual continues, governments alone will be unable to finance the SDGs.